malctaylor15/Rental-List-Inquiries/README.md

 # Rental-List-Inquiries
 Repository for files related to the Kaggle Competition about Home Rent Prices

-In the Malcolm R Project, we begin by importing the data and initially looking at the data.
+## Malcolm R Project

+There are several files associated with the Malcolm R Project.
+It is still a work in progress but below is a short description of the files.

 In Dataframe_Cleaning1.R-
 We add a few features for the time and date information as well as change several data types for later analysis.